seluce/android_device_cubot_rainbow/Readme.md

 Bug	tracker
 ---------------
+- [x] battery drain on daily use (compared to earlier version)
+- [x] bluetooth (A2DP) sound on speakers
+- [x] Can not connect to hidden WIFI / WPS
+- [x] Import contacts from sim card
+- [x] Some apps fast crash
+- [x] Blackscreen after unlock
+- [x] GPS with device only
+- [x] FM Radio
-- [x] 100% bugless
+- [x] ril is not stable
+- [ ] Video recording inverted color (workarround: any third party camera)
+- [ ] some Media Codecs does not work on Nougat
+- [ ] some app glitches are present (app crashes has been fixed, glitches are left)

 Result
 ---------------
-You can see the result on needrom: [LineageOS13.0 on needrom.com](https://www.needrom.com/download/mm-lineageos-13)
+You can see the result on needrom: [LineageOS14.1 on needrom.com](https://www.needrom.com/download/n-lineageos-14-1-2)

 Credits
 ---------------